-The employment site has been designed in-line with the schedule of conditions attached to the hybrid permission and this application seeks consent for three buildings, Units 5a, 5b and 6.
+The employment site has been designed in-line with the schedule of conditions attached to the hybrid permission and this application seeks consent for four buildings comprising five units, Units 5, 6, 7, 8 & 9.
 The approximate total Gross Internal Area (GIA) of the development proposed by this application is 11,310 sqm (121,740 sqft).
-This represents the second phase of the total development.
+This represents the balance of the planning permission for this part of the business park.